webcamoid/webcamoid/README.md

 ## Translating ##

-Edit the _Webcamoid.pro_ file and add you language code to the _TRANSLATIONS_ macro, then, in the root directory of the project run:
+Edit the _Lib.pro_ file and add you language code to the _TRANSLATIONS_ macro, then, in the root directory of the project run:

-    pylupdate4 -verbose -noobsolete Webcamoid.pro
+    lupdate4 -verbose -noobsolete Webcamoid.pro

-A _contents/ts/your_lang_code.ts_ will be created.
+A _share/ts/your_lang_code.ts_ will be created.
 Translate that file to your language using Qt Linguist.
-Then run the following command:

-    lrelease -removeidentical Webcamoid.pro

 ### Supported languages ###